oceanprotocol/ocean.py/README_ocean-lib-developers.md

 deactivate
 ```

-## Interactive Debugging With Brownie
+## 5. Debugging

-Brownie docs are [here](https://eth-brownie.readthedocs.io).
-Here's some things you can do.
+Brownie reduces pain in Solidity debugging: it makes it feel like Python debugging, including Python-style tracebacks in Solidity.
+[Here's a walk-through](https://medium.com/better-programming/getting-started-with-brownie-part-3-ef6bfa9867d7) of key features.
+[Here are Brownie docs](https://eth-brownie.readthedocs.io).

-Start brownie console:
+Lets's do some stuff with it.
+First, start the console.
 ```bash
 brownie console
 ```